 S63tu bm3 Price: $895 (additional if opting for custom flash)

 S63tu bm3 HP & TQ Gains: Up to 140whp and 160wtq on race gas maps

 BMW S63tu Catless Downpipes

-Catless downpipes are an excellent mod for the S63 engine.
+Catless downpipes are an excellent mod for the S63tu M5 and M6 engine.
 Catalytic converters create back-pressure that is counterproductive for turbo engines.
 Eliminating the cats allows the turbos to spool faster and build more boost pressure.
 They also help hold more boost on the top-end of the rev range.
 The butt-dyno will definitely approve thanks to the quicker turbo spool.
-Additionally,

 We recommend going with VRSF catless downpipes as they provide an excellent balance of price and quality.
 Expect gains up to 40-50hp.
 Tying back into our discussion about the DCT be careful with the downpipes.
 A tune and catless downpipes may put you well past the “safe” limits of the DCT.
 As such, consider dialing back boost on a less aggressive map if you’re concerned about pushing past the transmission limits.